Javadyakuza/TIP3-Docs/src/pages/concepts/upgradeableContracts.md

-## Token Root Upgradable
+## Token Root upgradeable

-The  `TokenRootUpgradable`  contract provides the same functionality as the standard token root contract in terms of fungibility.
-However, it also incorporates additional features related to the upgradeability of both the TokenWallet and itself ( `TokenRootUpgradable` ).
+The  `TokenRootupgradeable`  contract provides the same functionality as the standard token root contract in terms of fungibility.
+However, it also incorporates additional features related to the upgradeability of both the TokenWallet and itself ( `TokenRootupgradeable` ).
 We will delve into these features shortly, but first, let's examine its contract code.

 <details>
 <summary> show code</summary>